 - Every email address must be unique.

-Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in your User Profile area (e.g. add a Facebook URL field, insert additional functionality fields related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in your User Profile screen (e.g. add a Twitter username field, display additional functionality settings related to the plugin, etc…)

-As mentioned above, the Profile screen has a number of fields that allow you to enter additional contact information such as:
+As mentioned above, your Profile section has a number of fields that allow you to enter extra contact information such as:

-Normally, most users simply ignore these fields.
+Normally, most users just ignore these fields.
 Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.